IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-pixel.md

 Tokenized sharing in pixels is applicable to the following audiences:

-- **Sender**: Most commonly advertiser or data provider, but can be any authorized sharing participant.
+- **Sender**: Most commonly an advertiser or data provider, but can be any authorized sharing participant.
 - **Receiver**: Any authorized sharing participant.
 See [Tokenized Sharing: Information for Sharing Receiver](#tokenized-sharing-information-for-sharing-receiver).

 ## Sharing UID2 Tokens in Pixels